 I live in the UK and started digital marketing in 2009.
 After 3 years of studying, working in the industry and seeing how poor the majority of digital marketers who claim to be experts in the industry were, I decided to set-up my own SEO agency in Cardiff (That’s a city in the UK).
-Which now has dozens of awesome clients which we help build multi million pound & dollar businesses across the globe.
+Which is looking to hit 7 figures this year & has dozens of awesome clients which we help build multi million pound & dollar businesses across the globe!

 Once this was in place I looked for the next opportunity which I saw was clearly Amazon and more specifically their FBA Programme.
 If you don’t know the FBA programme allows individuals or businesses to ship their products directly to the Amazon warehouse and have them store, pick, pack and ship your items as people buy it through the site.
 In early 2016 I set-up my own fitness company with all products being fulfilled by Amazon.
 This continues to this day and grows without having to do too much, this is one of the reasons I decided to set-up this website.

 Amazon has huge potential to smart business people all over the world, individuals who want to run a business but also want freedom.
 If you want to start a business usually you need a warehouse, someone to pick and pack the orders, all of which has very large overheads, especially when you are first getting started.
 Amazon clears all of these roadblocks and hence if you have an idea for a business, you can create a product send it to their warehouse and they will do everything for you, leaving you to do the important things such as designing and manufacturing great products, and spending time doing the things you really enjoy in life.